yanglei-github/Leetcode_in_python3/README.md

 # Leetcode_in_python3
-This repo includes solutions in Python3 for the most popular and common question in Leetcode.
+This repo includes solutions in Python3 for the most popular and common questions in Leetcode.

 Some important questions have been recorded as vedio tutorials and uploaded into my Bilibili channel.